taladocker/nginx-php/readme.md

 docker run --name nginx-php -p 8080:80 -d tala/nginx-php
 ```

-You can then browse to http://DOCKER_HOST:8080 to view the default install files.
+You can then browse to http://localhost:8080 to verify.